-In the first days of February 2019 we invited a real estate agent to drop by....it should be noted that in the past year or so hardly a day would go by where we didnt get a leaflet in our letter from a local real estate agent telling as that they had 'people queuing' up to buy homes in this location...some of the 'valuations' mentioned were clearly fantasy.
+In the first days of February 2019 we invited a real estate agent to drop by....it should be noted that in the past year or so hardly a day would go by where we didnt get a leaflet in our letterbox from some real estate agency telling as that they had 'people queuing' up to buy homes in this location...some of the 'valuations' mentioned were clearly fantasy.

-We therefore did some research and found an agent with a knowledge of the area, had good sales record and had been operating in the location for some time.....he didnt sell cars last week.
+Therefore we carried out Google research and found an agent with a knowledge of the area, had good sales record and had been operating in the location for some time.....he wasn't selling cars last week.